-- (6) Food items for which the restriction on distribution was cancelled on April 1, 2019 or after in the local governments concerned. - (7) Processed foods served as Dried goods for human consumption, including Dried mushrooms, Dried seaweed, Dried seafood, Dried vegetables, and Dried fruits (except for those foods to which the maximum limits for radioactive cesium (100Bq/kg) apply in a reconstituted form by water) - (8) Food items which are to be distributed in the market for the first time since the Fukushima Daiichi Nuclear Power Plant accident and which have not been inspected in the individual municipalities in the local governments (However, the inspection could be conducted by designating group of items such as Non-head leafy vegetables as the representative benchmark items).
+- ii.
+Inland water fishes - Char(Iwana), Land-rocked cherry salmon(Yamame) and Trout - (6) Food items for which the restriction on distribution was cancelled on April 1, 2020 or after in the local governments concerned. - (7) Processed foods served as Dried goods for human consumption, including Dried mushrooms, Dried seaweed, Dried seafood, Dried vegetables, and Dried fruits (except for those foods to which the maximum limits for radioactive cesium (100Bq/kg) apply in a reconstituted form by water)

-- (9) Food items separately instructed by the government in accordance with the status of detection of radioactive cesium, etc. - (Reference) For processed foods in (7), raw materials or finished products are inspected and managed, as necessary. - 4.
-The designation of municipalities subject to inspections
+- (8) Food items which are to be distributed in the market for the first time since the Fukushima Daiichi Nuclear Power Plant accident and which have not been inspected in the individual municipalities in the local governments (However, the inspection could be conducted by designating group of items such as Non-head leafy vegetables as the representative benchmark items). - (9) Food items separately instructed by the government in accordance with the status of detection of radioactive cesium, etc.

+(Reference) For processed foods in (7), raw materials or finished products are inspected and managed, as necessary.

+4. The designation of municipalities subject to inspections